How Portfolio Rebalancing Works to Manage Risk for Your Clients

 A high drift may expose your client to more (or less) risk than you intended when you set the target allocation.

 Your firm may elect to construct a custom Model Portfolio on our platform.
-If so, drift for these portfolios is calculated on the security group level, even if the security group(s) used are pre-populated options provided by Betterment in the interface.
+If so, drift for these portfolios is evaluated on the security group level, rather than at the super asset class level as described above for Betterment constructed portfolios.
+Betterment will calculate drift at the security group level for custom model portfolios even if the security group(s) used are pre-populated options provided by Betterment in the interface.
+Advisors can also set customized drift tolerance thresholds for their client’s portfolio.
 For reference, security groups are groupings of ETFs that include a primary ticker, and may include secondary and/or IRA secondary tickers designed to help avoid wash sales and allow for tax-loss harvesting opportunities.
-This means that for Model Portfolios, drift is calculated as the total deviation of each security group (put in positive terms) from its target allocation weight, divided by two.
+This means that for Custom Model Portfolios, drift is calculated as the total deviation of each security group (put in positive terms) from its target allocation weight, divided by two.

 Cash Flow Rebalancing